educandu/multitrack-audio-player/README.md

     // Determines, which track should play solo initially (-1 for none)
     soloTrackIndex: -1
   },
+  // Optional (default: false), will immediately start waiting for the audio context,
+  // without explicit call to the `initialize` function.
+Consumers nevertheless
+  // have to wait until the `state` changes to `initialized` before calling `load`.
+  autoInitialize: true,
-  // Optional, will immediately start loading the tracks, without explicit
+  // Optional (default: false), will immediately start loading the tracks after initialization,
-  // call to the `load` function.
-Consumers nevertheless have to wait until the
+  // without explicit call to the `load` function.
+Consumers nevertheless have
-  // `state` changes to `ready` before starting playback.
+  // to wait until the `state` changes to `ready` before starting playback.
   autoLoad: true,
   // Optional, will automatically start from the beginning, when `start` is called
   // after the track has been played previously unto the very end.
 Default: false